There's massive competition in the eCommerce space.

 Customer service trends for eCommerce companies in 2022 and beyond are bound to be heavily influenced by personalization, omnichannel support, real-time support via AI & ML, and self-service.

-eCommerce customer service is more about innovation than bringing in the right technology and tools.
-Your business can provide excellent service by becoming more responsive to your customers' needs and training your customer-facing teams to uplift your overall CX game.
+Your business can deliver excellent service by becoming more responsive to your customers' needs and by training your customer-facing teams to elevate your overall CX game.

 Author Bio